MichaelCurrin/os-genesis/README.md

 - Keep multiple machines in sync.
 - Intended for a Linux machine - running on Ubuntu, Debian, Linux Lite or simiar.

+If you're just here to see what packages I install using a Bash script, see [install.sh](/genesis/install.sh).

 ## Requirements